About the author

 Jeremy Holden is an award-winning creative professional and accomplished writer and thinker with ties to both sides of the Atlantic.
 He received dual degrees in communications and law from the University of the West of England, giving him a distinctive right- and left-brain approach to business and life—and to his writing.
 Jeremy relocated in 1995 to the United States, where he met his future wife and became a citizen.

-He has worked for some of the best-known advertising agencies in the world, including Publicis Worldwide, where he ran strategy for North America from the agency's New York offices.
+He has worked for some of the best-known advertising agencies in the world, including Publicis Worldwide, where he ran strategy for North America from its New York offices.
 During his career, he has won most of the industry’s top awards, including the prestigious “Gold Effie,” the advertising industry’s Golden Globe.

 His first nonfiction book, Second That Emotion: How Decisions, Trends, and Movements Are Shaped (Prometheus Books, 2012), explores how movements are created in the political, cultural, and commercial realms.
 As a result, he received coverage in Fast Company and Huff Post and appeared on CNN and NPR.